nojsja/electron-re/README.md

 2. Processes consume more computer resources than threads.
 3. The processes will not affect each other, a thread hanging up will cause the whole process to hang up.

-The `ChildProcessPool` is degisned for those nodejs applications with multi-process architecture.
-E.g. in the demo [file-slice-upload](https://github.com/nojsja/javascript-learning/tree/master/file-slice-upload), I use `ChildProcessPool` to manage thousands of uploading tasks and handle file reading and writing.
+The `ChildProcessPool` is degisned for those nodejs applications with multi-process architecture. e.g In the demo [file-slice-upload](https://github.com/nojsja/javascript-learning/tree/master/file-slice-upload), I use `ChildProcessPool` to manage thousands of uploading tasks and handle file reading and writing.

 ##### 1. Create a childprocess pool
 * path - the absolute path to a js file